What are emitters?

 Yes.
 Make sure there is no standing water in the line and try not to *store it with any kinks.
 Kinks create a point of weakness in Drip Tape where a leak can occur.
 If leaks do occur they can be repaired using a coupler (LSC). *Note: Seal off both ends of your Drip Tape runs before storing to prevent dirt and insect intrusion.

-When I install Drip Tape, which is the correct way, seam up or seam down?
+When I install Drip Tape, which is the correct way, do the drip holes face up or down?

 How long does Drip Tape last?